playcanvas/supersplat/README.md

 # Editing Scenes

 To load a gaussian splat PLY file, drag & drop it onto the application page.
-Alternatively you can click the "Choose file" button bottom right.
+Alternatively you can click the "Choose file" button bottom left.

 Once a PLY file is loaded you can use the selection tools to modify splat selection and then delete splats from the scene.